todtsies/Four-Paws-Best-Buddies/README.md

   ## Description
-  Four Paw’s Best Buddies is an social media application that allows users to view the dogs that come to Four Paw Bed & Biscuit.
-The user is able to create an account with their email/password or login with Google.
-From there, they will be able to create posts about their dogs and their experiences at Four Paw B&B, like other posts that other people have created, update their posts, delete their posts, and search for dogs by their name.
-I made an easy to maneuver interface that anybody of any age could use and enjoy.
-I want our clients to know we care care about their dogs just as much as they do!
+  Four Paw’s Best Buddies is an social media application that allows users to view the dogs that come to our daycare/boarding/grooming facility.
+The user is able to create an account with their email/password or log in with Google.
+From there, they will be able to create posts about their dogs and their experiences at Four Paw B&B, like other posts that other people have created, update their posts, delete their posts, and search for dogs by the dog's name.
+I created a simple and fun mobile responsive interface that anybody of any age could use and enjoy.

   ## Demo